SisifoDev/react-popup-modal/README.md

 # 🚀 Responsive Popup Modal in React Js

-Popup Modal component created in React Js and Styled components
+Basic Modal Popup built in React js

 ## Available Scripts

 In the project directory, you can run: